What to Expect / FAQs

 Q: Why do you not accept credit cards at the gate?

 A: The merchant processing fees for handling the card transaction would cost us an additional $70,000-$90,000 from the credit card companies.
-The card companies have given the American public the illusion that there is no cost to accepting these cards because your not charged from your account...this is wrong you are still paying the fee except the merchant is getting charged thus making your product or service higher in order to accept the payment.
+The card companies have given the American public the illusion that there is no cost to accepting these cards because you're not charged from your account...this is wrong you are still paying the fee except the merchant is getting charged thus making your product or service higher in order to accept the payment.
 These cards cost the American public $162 billion dollars, according to the latest figures.
 We have little options in this situation...charge the fee to the visitor (which creates anger due to this being not normal procedure), increase our charge of admission(this poses another anger issue as well as making the credit card companies making even more money) or we can pay the additional $70,000-$90,000 in "merchant charges" which would give us a less desirable product and service at the park...we decided we have grown the business since 2007 considerably more than industry projections and there is no need to help the credit card companies while doing so.